Ravenbrook/mps/procedure/review.rst

 -----------------

 _`.entry`: The *review entry procedure* should be executed when a change is submitted for review (`.phase.entry`_).

-The purpose of entry is to check whether the change is ready for review before planning a review, committing resources, organizing meetings, etc.
+_`.entry.purpose`: The purpose of entry is to check whether the change is ready for review before planning a review, committing resources, organizing meetings, etc.

 _`.entry.record`: Record the entry procedure (`.doc.record`_).